-I thought the snow had passed but yet, alas
+I thought the snow had passed—but yet, alas

 It came again last night to gild the grange

-A veil of blight obscuring distant trees;
+A veil of white obscuring distant trees;

-His gelid might upon the nascent green.
+His gelid might cast o’er the nascent green.

-Surrendered now stout hedgerows warrior pose,
+Surrendered stand stout hedgerows’ warrior pose—

 So yields the world’s fair grasp of dreams sublime,